Even though we’ve seen a lot of progress, the general public is still not as aware of gender inequality statistics as it should be.

 Top Ten Gender Inequality Facts and Statistics

-- In 2018, the World Economic Forum predicted 108 more years of gender inequality.
+- The World Economic Forum predicted 108 more years of gender inequality.

-- The 2020 WE Forum report shows a reduction in the gender gap, which is still unlikely to be filled in 99.5 years.
+- The 2020 WE Forum report shows a reduction in the gender gap.

-- Currently, there are eight countries worldwide with completely equal economic opportunities for women and men.
+- There are 8 countries worldwide with equal economic opportunities.

-- Approximately $28 trillion would be generated by closing down all socio-economic gender gaps worldwide.
+- $28 trillion would be generated by closing all socio-economic gender gaps.

 - Iceland was the number one gender parity country for 11 years and running.

-- Since 2017, 40 economies have introduced 62 reforms that improved gender equality.
+- 40 economies have introduced 62 reforms that improved gender equality.